Back to blog

 View LinkedIn

-The practical rule is simple: use MLOps when your main risk is model performance over structured data.
+The practical rule is simple: use MLOps when the primary risk is model performance over structured data.
 Use LLMOps when the product depends on prompts, RAG, tool calls, generated responses, policy compliance, or human trust.
-Many real AI products need both.
-The release playbook below shows how to combine them without turning every prompt change into an uncontrolled production experiment.
+For teams moving from prototype to production, LLM development should include a release playbook that treats prompt, RAG, model, policy, and tool changes as governed product releases.

 Quick Answer: LLMOps Vs MLOps